 As soon as you start typing in the search box, you get instant suggestions, yet, have you ever considered the complexity of that event?
 As in, from your computer you get connected to Google servers, where Google keeps all the information (resources (URL)) available on internet public domain.
 Meaning, when you search Google, you aren’t searching the internet per se, but rather searching Google’s cached version of the internet.
 Currently Google has indexed over 70 trillion web documents (and is growing with each second).
 Can you imagine the resource needed for such task?
 Have you ever seen Google search not available?
 But why do all this?
 To make humanity smarter through search?

 Google is a multinational business (Global in every sense of the word) and just like other multinationals, it is all about profits.
-And the main profits come from their Adwords model.
-Therefore, they are highly intelligent in making sure, that the money cow keeps the milk running.
+And the main profits come from their Adwords PPC model.
+Therefore, they are highly intelligent in making sure that the money cow keeps the milk running.

-Think about this for a minute, some optimistic computer science student sets out on preparing a thesis on search engine optimisation; h/she gives their entire year researching the technology and mathematical equations which major search engine like Google and Bing implement in their ranking algorithms.
-And this imaginary student puts all h/her findings on some university server for the world to see.
-A detailed document about all h/her findings.
-But if you are looking for that detailed information which the student has spent sleepless nights preparing, you will not be able to find it in Google’s first page if you were to search for terms “detail research of search engine optimisation” and if you disagree then simply search Google and see what happens.
-What did you get?
+Think about this for a minute, some optimistic computer science student sets out on preparing a thesis on search engine optimisation; she gives their entire year researching the technology and mathematical equations which major search engine like Google and Bing implement in their ranking algorithms.
+And this imaginary student puts all her findings on some university server for the world to see “a detailed document about all her findings”.
+But if you are looking for that detailed information which the student has spent sleepless nights preparing, you will not be able to find it in Google’s first page if you were to search for terms “detailed research for search engine optimisation” and if you disagree with this sample example, then simply search Google and see what happens.

 Here’s what you got, first, you get those websites which pay Google for Adwords, then not only that, you may also get some seo spammer show up in that first page.
 But our detailed research on search engine optimisation is nowhere there to be found.
 Right?
-So once again, if you really want to master seo, then you must understand what Google is actually doing.
+So once again, Google is giving what people want “quick answers” therefore learn to answer questions on your web pages.

-- Simply make sure that you do your best to present original content (text, images, videos) per URI (basically means per landing page)
+- First make sure that you present original content (text, images, videos) per URI (basically means per landing page)